nanoframework/nanoFramework.IoT.Device/devices/Sim7080/README.md

-# SIM7080G - Dual Mode Wireless Module CatM
+# Sim7080G - Dual Mode Wireless Module CatM

-The 'SIM7080G' supports both 'CAT-M' and 'NB-IoT'.
+The 'Sim7080' supports both 'CAT-M' and 'NB-IoT'.
 It can be controlled through AT command via a Serial/UART interface.

-<mark>The module is tested on a SIM7080G but is also compatible with SIM7070 and SIM7090.</mark>
+> Note: The module is tested on a Sim7080 but is also compatible with Sim7070 and Sim7090.
 ## Documentation

-[Datasheet](https://m5stack.oss-cn-shenzhen.aliyuncs.com/resource/docs/datasheet/unit/sim7080g/en/SIM7080_Series_SPEC_20200427.pdf) for the SIM7080G.
+[Datasheet](https://m5stack.oss-cn-shenzhen.aliyuncs.com/resource/docs/datasheet/unit/sim7080g/en/Sim7080_Series_SPEC_20200427.pdf) for the Sim7080G.

-[Manual](https://m5stack.oss-cn-shenzhen.aliyuncs.com/resource/docs/datasheet/unit/sim7080g/en/SIM7070_SIM7080_SIM7090%20Series_AT%20Command%20Manual_V1.04.pdf) for the AT Commands.
+[Manual](https://m5stack.oss-cn-shenzhen.aliyuncs.com/resource/docs/datasheet/unit/sim7080g/en/SIM7070_Sim7080_SIM7090%20Series_AT%20Command%20Manual_V1.04.pdf) for the AT Commands.

 ## Usage